flojug/leptos-bibicode/README.md

-Demonstration of bibicode usage with leptps.
+Demonstration of bibicode usage with leptos.

 See result here : https://flojug.github.io/demo-leptos-bibicode/